-- You are at postgraduate level studying on a course at least 12 months in length.
+- You are studying a postgraduate course at least 9 months in length.

 - You are a Tier 4 (General)

-student on a course longer than six months and meeting all of
+student studying a course longer than six months and meeting

-- your new Tier 4 application is for a course that is longer than six months duration and
+- you new Tier 4 application is for a course that lasts no longer than six months

-- main applicant and dependants are all applying at the same time in the same country.
+- the main applicant and dependants are all applying at the same time in the same country.

 Who qualifies as dependants for Tier 4 visa?

-Your partner is a person at least 18 years old, who you intend to live with whilst you are in the UK and is your husband or wife or civil partner or unmarried partner or same-sex partner.
-The UKVI will expect you to be able to provide evidence of the genuineness of your relationship.
+Your partner is a person at least 18 years old who you intend to live with whilst you are in the UK, and is your husband or wife or civil partner or unmarried partner or same-sex partner.
+The UKVI will expect you to provide evidence that your relationship is genuine.

-Your child must be under 18 at the date of application, must not have formed their own family or be leading an independent life or be employed full-time and must be financially and emotionally dependant on their parents.
+Your child must be under 18 (unless they are applying to extend their PBS Dependant visa in the UK) at the date of application, must not have formed their own family or be leading an independent life or be employed full-time.
+They must also be financially and emotionally dependent on their parents.
 Both parents must be coming to the UK.

 Money and evidence of funds

-Tier 4 dependants are required to show they meet the UKVI criteria regarding money.
-They must hold living costs of £680 a month to a maximum of nine months (£6,120) depending on the length of your course.
+Tier 4 dependants must show that they meet the UKVI criteria regarding money.
+They must hold living costs of £680 a month to a maximum of nine months (£6,120) depending on the length of your leave.

-Evidence of funds must show the applicant(s) have met the financial requirement for every day of a 28-day period to the closing balance date, in either the main applicant or dependants account.
-If you are sponsored by your own Government, British Council or by an international organisation, your sponsor will need to provide an official sponsorship document stating that your dependants are fully sponsored.
-Otherwise they will be required to show financial evidence.
+Evidence of funds must show that the applicant(s) has met the financial requirement for every day of a 28-day period to the closing balance date, in either the main applicant or dependants account.
+If you are sponsored by your own government, by the British Council or by an international organisation, your sponsor will need to provide an official sponsorship document stating that your dependants are fully sponsored.
+If not, they must show financial evidence.